daniel78uk/nginx-ssl-mod-security/README.md

 ## Credits

-This image was insiper by the work done on this DockerImage https://github.com/MarvAmBass/docker-nginx-ssl-secure
+This image was inspired by the work done on https://github.com/nginxinc/docker-nginx and https://github.com/MarvAmBass/docker-nginx-ssl-secure